dalnefre/FPGA/tutorial/counter/fomu_pvt.md

 Info: Max frequency for clock 'clk': 70.39 MHz (PASS at 12.00 MHz)
 ```

+Earlier in the output
-You will also find statistics about the usage
+you will also find statistics about the usage
 of available resources on the FPGA.
+For example,
+the `ICESTORM_LC` statistic shows
+how many _logic cells_ our design occupies.

 ```
 Info: Device utilisation: